 All vehicles have inherent characteristics that, if not understood and monitored, can decrease a vehicle’s performance and create a dangerous scenario for the principal.
 There are numbers that represent these vehicle characteristics; most can be found in the owner’s manual.

-The Security Driver does not need to understand the science behind these numbers, but they need to know how these numbers and changes in these numbers affect the principal and passengers’ safety and security.
+The Security Driver does not need to understand the science behind these numbers.
+Still, they need to know how these numbers and changes in these numbers affect the principal and passengers’ safety and security.

 The top five vehicle characteristics are: